East Tilbury: Present day

 The Bata company developed not only a factory, but also a town for workers, built in the modernist style, and a sizeable estate of listed buildings remains.
 A sizeable Czech workforce was relocated here, and has merged into the local community after connections were lost with Czechoslovakia after World War II.
 The father of arts administrator John Tusa, also called John (Jan), was managing director of the factory in the late 30s.

 Education

 East Tilbury is served by modern infants and junior schools sharing a site opposite the old Bata factory and adjacent to parkland.
 The junior school recently acquired foundation status.

 Politics

 East Tilbury ward consists the areas of East Tilbury, East Tilbury Village, Linford and West Tilbury.
-East Tilbury ward has two Thurrock Councillors, Councillor Sue Sammons elected 2016 (Conservative) and Councillor Fraser Massey elected 2019 (Independent).
+East Tilbury ward has two Thurrock Councillors, Councillor Sue Sammons elected 2016 (Independent) and Councillor Fraser Massey elected 2019 (Independent).

 Communications and facilities

 The town is served by East Tilbury railway station on the Tilbury branch of the c2c service from London Fenchurch Street to Southend Central via Ockendon.
 East Tilbury is also served by the Nibs Buses route 374 which operates between Grays bus station and Basildon on Mondays to Saturdays.

 It is located about 2 miles south of the A13 road from London to Southend.

 East Tilbury does not have a developed shopping centre; its nearest major retail centres are located at Basildon and Lakeside.